Writing Advice:

 Let the team at Imaginative Storm help you generate material to build into your first book.

-Does that sound counter-intuitive?
+Does it sound counter-intuitive?
 Let June Kinoshita, a member of our Saturday writing group, prove to you that it works.
+Continue opposite!

 The Imaginative Storm method in action